Hydro storage node

 • charge::EMB.UnionCapacity:

-The charge storage parameters must include a capacity for charging.
+The charge storage parameters must include a capacity.
 More information can be found on storage parameters.

 Meaning in boths nodes